-The Best Gluten-Free Restaurants in NYC
+The Best Gluten-Free Restaurants NYC Has to Offer

 NYC may be the land of infinite options, but if you’re someone who prefers your gluttony sans gluten, dining out can be significantly more of a challenge.
 Not to worry: We’ve rounded up the city’s best spots for a gluten-free meal, from old-school Italian to indulgent baked goods.
 Because gluten sensitivity or not, pizza should never have to be off-limits.
 Here, 17 of the best gluten-free restaurants NYC has to offer.

 An entire menu of gluten-free pastas?
 Yes, we’ll take the gnocchi, lasagna and ravioli, thank you very much.